gigitux/gigitux.github.io/_posts/2021-03-18-git-lb-how-to-get-the-last-branches-with-you-have-worked.md

 date: 2021-03-18T18:18:56.555Z
 ---

 For work reasons, I have changed my laptop.
-In copy all my configurations want share with you this git alias for get the recent branches.
+I want share with you this git alias for get the recent branches.
-This name of this alias is `git lb` (last branch) and this is the output:
+The name of this alias is `git lb` (last branch) and this is the output:

 ```
   31 minutes ago: fun-branch